gitpod-io/website/src/routes/docs/beta/integrations/github.md

 Gitpod works with any public or private repository on [GitHub](https://github.com/).

-To start a workspace from a GitHub project, prefix the GitHub project URL with `gitpod.io/#` as described in [Getting Started](/docs/beta/getting-started).
+To start a workspace from a GitHub project, prefix the GitHub project URL with `gitpod.io/#` as described in [Getting Started](/docs/getting-started).

 ## Enable Prebuilds

 To enable [prebuilt workspaces](/docs/prebuilds) for your GitHub project, you need to install the [Gitpod GitHub app](https://github.com/apps/gitpod-io) and configure it for the GitHub user or organization that the project belongs to.
-Install the app as described in the [prebuilds page](/docs/beta/concepts/prebuilds#on-github).
+Install the app as described in the [prebuilt page]TODO (Link).

 ## GitHub Enterprise Server